laljbour/cse412-pokedex/README.md

 First make sure you have Node.js and npm installed.

-Run the following command: `npm install`
+Run the following command: `npm install -f`

 This will install all the nessary dependancy as descibed in `package.json`.